-The 2016 spring turkey hunting season in Montana marks the first time I ventured into the woods as a hunter.
-Before this, I had never even fired a gun larger than a .22, and I kept my outdoor recreation limited to groomed hiking trails, complete with 4G cell phone service.
+Before my first turkey hunt in 2016, I had never even fired a gun larger than a .22, and I kept my outdoor recreation limited to groomed hiking trails, complete with 4G cell phone service.

 My friends, family, coworkers and the NWTF gave me a lot of support when I officially decided to go on my first-ever hunt.
 I was given a lot of advice and did a lot of research before I went out the first time, but even with the abundance of knowledge I had pre-field, there were still things I didn’t learn until I was in the field scouting or hunting.

 Below is a list of eight things my first hunting season taught me and what I believe every new hunter needs to know.

 Learning different ways to safely carry my gun kept my arms from getting tired and also kept me and others out of harm's way.
 I didn't realize how important it would be to know all the specific details of how a gun works.
 That knowledge gave me a better understanding of firearms.